5 Tips for Measuring TV Performance

 Starting small means getting as granular as evaluating the response within minutes after each airing.
 Evaluate in-market creative performance by tracking response through calls, text, or web lift immediately following the campaign launch.
 Such definitive numbers provide an early gauge for how people are viewing and receiving your ad.
 But while this initial response serves as an indicator of success, it isn't the complete picture.

 If you launched TV a month ago and haven’t seen improvement in any of the areas discussed here, that doesn’t necessarily mean TV doesn’t work for your brand.
-It could be a problem with the creative you used or the media networks on which you aired.
-That’s why, throughout the duration of your campaign, both measure performance and adjust to improve performance.
+It could be a problem with the creative or the media networks on which the campaign aired.
+That’s why, throughout the duration of your campaign, measure performance and continually adjust to improve performance.
 Test a different creative offer.
 Try optimizing your media plan by reallocating dollars from networks where response is low to networks where response is high.
-Continually working to improve the campaign will help you have more confidence in your results—good or bad—once the campaign ends.
+Optimizing the campaign while it runs will give you more confidence in your results—good or bad—after it ends.
 You'll know you gave TV the full consideration the channel deserves.